mota494/42_Born2BeRoot/README.md

 `sudo chage -M 30 user`: to set the expiration date for 30 days

-`sudo chage -m 2 user`: to set the minimum amount of time untill the user can change a password again
+`sudo chage -m 2 user`: to set the minimum amount of time until the user can change a password again

 ### Create a sudo log file